 - This indicates whether you intend to use this port from the primary or secondary connection in your ExpressRoute Direct circuit.

 - Enter a name for the connection.

 Under the billing section on the right, select a term and the appropriate billing account to use.
 You can also optionally specify a PO number to associate with the service.
 The PO number will be included on your monthly invoice.

 Click Place order.

 Order the cross connect

 Generate the LOA from the Azure portal.
 For instructions, see Microsoft - Generate the Letter of Authorization.

-The Create a Cross Connect page provides the NRC (non-recurring costs), MRC (monthly recurring costs), and any additional costs (such as a disconnection fee).
+The Billing page provides the NRC (non-recurring costs), MRC (monthly recurring costs), and any additional costs (such as a disconnection fee).
 These fees vary by site.